 Technology is changing all the time.
 Games, apps and websites are being constantly updated as well as the devices that are used to go online.
 Young people are no longer passive recipients of online information, but are increasingly interacting directly within a digital landscape in a variety of ways (social networking, video and music streaming as well as online gaming).

-Children and young people need to be empowered to keep themselves safe – this isn’t just a top down approach.
-Children will be children – pushing boundaries and taking risks.
+Children and young people need to feel empowered to keep themselves safe – this isn’t just a top down approach.
+Children will continue to push boundaries and take risks.
 Teaching your child about technology should be seen as another part of keeping them safe, just like crossing the road or learning to swim.

-Do you know how to keep your children safe?
-Do your children know how to keep safe?
-At Woodland Grange we are committed to discussing these serious issues as part of our e-safety curriculum (including capturing their online habits in our e-safety questionnaire) but we can only be successful if we all work together: pupils, parents and teachers.
+Do you know how to keep your children safe online?
+Do your children know how to keep safe online?
+At Woodland Grange we are committed to discussing these serious issues as part of our e-safety curriculum but we can only be successful if we work in partnership: pupils, parents and teachers.

-The NSPCC has also put together some useful information...
+The NSPCC has put together some useful information for parents...

 We expect all children at Woodland Grange to follow our acceptable use policy when using technology at school.
 Click on the link to download a copy (it could be useful at home too)...